UAlbertaALTLab/itwewina/docs/xml-dictionary.md

 ## `<mg>`: meaning group

 A **meaning group** contains one or more different possible meanings of the lemma.
+In the English to Plains Cree direction, this is a translation of the English word to Cree.
 An entry would use more than one meaning groups when the meanings are not obviously related.

 ## Required children